vippsas/vipps-woocommerce/README.txt

 If you have a valid reason to do so you can use the "Capture payment instantly" option from the "Vipps Recurring Payments" settings in your product's settings.

+= When a renewal happens, why is the order on hold? =

+This is because when an order is charged in Vipps it takes 6 days before the payment has been fully captured from the customer's bank account.

+After 6 days it will move to the "Processing" status.

+We unfortunately can not charge ahead of time to counteract this as that would not be able to use WooCommerce's payment schedules.

 == Changelog ==

 = 1.2.0 =